-As early as mid-November, the way that you create content with your WordPress site is going to drastically change with the release of WordPress 5.0.
+The way that you create content with your WordPress site has drastically changed with the release of WordPress 5.0.

 The focus of this major release is the WordPress Gutenberg Editor, which is a complete relaunch of the current text editor that you use to create posts and pages.